JohnD42/JohnD42/README.md

 - Projects I like to do for fun: Games! 🎮 I don't actually know any C# or anything though, so it's just been simple stuff so far.

+- What do I do for fun?
+Play games!
+Lately a lot of Overwatch.

 - ⚡ Fun fact: Some of my first experience with programming was actually using ZZT-OOP from the old game ZZT to make game levels with custom code!

 - Programming languages: HTML, CSS, JavaScript, Python, Racket, MATLAB